ev3dev/grx/README.md

 History
 -------

-GRX is a 2D graphics C library originaly written by Csaba Biegl for DJ Delorie's DOS port of the GCC compiler in the 1990s.
+GRX was originally written in the 1990s by Csaba Biegl for DJ Delorie's DOS port of the GCC compiler.

 [GRX 2.x](http://grx.gnu.de/) was actively maintained until about 2012 and was ported to many different platforms.